Prinzivalle/Prinzivalle/README.md

 ### Hello Friend 👋

-I am 24 years old and I'm currently studying in the last year of master degree in Control Engineering at Sapienza University in Rome.
+I am 24 years old, I am a Control Engineer and Computer Science Engineer.
+Currently working as System Engineer at Thales Alenia Space Italia.

 Open to collaborations and new experiences in ML, robotics and automation projects in general.